Section 4: General organisation

 (h) Collect excess money and valuables from team members.

 (a) Introduce yourself to host.

-(b) Check all carnival details with convening organiser and advise team members accordingly.
+(b) Check all championship details with convening organiser and advise team members accordingly.

 (c) Supervise and assist billet dispersal - record change in billet information.
 Check billet dispersal.

 4.3.8 During the championship: